-Unfortunately, this comes at the very same time that technology threatens to take over our lives – a fact that anyone who has seen a teen with an iPhone can attest.
-So, how can we encourage kids to engage with their environment?
-Perhaps one answer can be found at the home of two Massachusetts scientists, who have been experimenting with a living laboratory in their small, suburban backyard.
-The couple have a strong background in molecular biology, and have designed a space that functions as a small, relatively self-sustaining ecosystem, which they use as an al fresco classroom – a garden science lab – for their three children.
+One answer can be found at the home of two Massachusetts scientists.
+These parents have been experimenting with a living laboratory in their small, suburban backyard.
+The couple have a strong background in molecular biology, and have designed a space that functions as a small, relatively self-sustaining ecosystem.
+They use it as an al fresco classroom – a garden science lab and a place for backyard science- for their three children.

 The garden, was designed to invite wildlife and the encroaching woodlands into the backyard, encouraging a seamless flow between nature and the suburban household.
 Many of the plant species are native to the area, requiring minimal maintenance.
 The garden revolves around its small pond, complete with koi fish, frogs and a snake, while birds linger and nest in branches overhead.
 Tall evergreens line the yard, hiding the neighboring properties from sight and drawing the eye outward, over the garden and into the woods.

-The focus of an educational garden is to promote an appreciation for nature and empathy for the creatures it shelters, as well as an understanding that everything is connected.
-The garden, therefore, becomes a microcosm for the world’s environment as a whole.
-Making a garden a place to run, a place to hide, a place to climb and a place to learn, even where space is limited, will encourage children to embrace the outdoors and nurture it.
-We can only hope they will carry this perspective with them into adulthood.
+An educational garden should promote an appreciation for nature and empathy for the creatures it shelters, as well as an understanding that everything is connected.
+The backyard biology of the garden, becomes a microcosm for the world’s environment as a whole.

 - Science: conservation, evolution, seasons, food (buying locally, pesticides, organic), symbiosis.